plantbreeding/BrAPI/Specification/BrAPI-Genotyping/CallSets/README.md

 + Parameters
     + callSetDbId (Optional, ) ...
 The ID of the `CallSet` to be retrieved.
     + callSetName (Optional, ) ...
-The human readbale name of the `CallSet` to be retrieved.
+The human readable name of the `CallSet` to be retrieved.
     + variantSetDbId (Optional, ) ...
 The ID of the `VariantSet` to be retrieved.
     + sampleDbId (Optional, ) ...
 The ID of the `VariantSet` to be retrieved.
     + germplasmDbId (Optional, ) ...
 Return only call sets generated from the Sample of this Germplasm